 Basically, I’ve learned the key to making any vegetable taste great is either a bit of butter, bacon, or some other fat.
 Which brings me to cabbage.

-And now here we are talking about boiled cabbage.
-I know the name doesn’t sound exciting and when my mother-in-law told me that’s what she was making I was a little leery — but holy wow.
+I know the name boiled cabbage doesn’t sound exciting and when my mother-in-law told me that’s what she was making I was a little leery — but holy wow.
 When you taste it, you’ll be excited because the cabbage actually tastes good.
 Like, real good.

 I don’t think I can let the cabbage take all the glory because if it were just cabbage boiled in regular water, I’m not sure it would be as good.
 Remember how I said the key to making any leafy green taste good is either butter or bacon or both?
 Well, when you add a couple tablespoons of bacon grease to the water you boil the cabbage in, it results in a soft, tender, melt-in-your-mouth cabbage flavored bacon.

 And the best part?
-Cabbage is DIRT cheap AND doesn’t have to be purchased organic because most pests don’t like it (I think it’s because they’ve never had it boiled in bacon water).
+Cabbage is dirt cheap and does not need to be purchased organic because most pests don’t like it.
+Maybe it’s because they’ve never had it boiled in bacon water.
 This means, you can have a quick, tasty, healthy, and cheap side dish.

-- 1 medium sized cabbage; cut into chunks
+- 1 medium sized cabbage cut into bite sized chunks

-- water, bone broth, or a combination of both
+- water chicken broth, or a combination of both

-- Add the bacon grease, salt, and the tough outer green leaves to the water and let boil for 10 minutes.
+Add the bacon grease, salt, and cabbage to the water and bring to a low boil.

-- Cover with a lid and let boil for an additional 15-20 minutes; stirring occasionally.
+Cover with a lid and let lightly boil for 20 minutes; stirring occasionally.
 You’ll want to taste test for doneness.
-I like my cabbage to be really soft but it’s up to you.
+I like my cabbage to be pretty soft but it’s a personal preference.